Top Tourist Attractions and Things to do in Santorini (Greece)

 Get lost in a local market

 Who doesn’t like going to markets when they are abroad?
 You don’t necessarily have to buy anything.
 Just enjoy the colors, the smells, and the sounds.
-The markets of Santorini that wind through the narrow streets is pure delight!
+The markets of Santorini that wind through the narrow streets is a pure delight!
 Expect to find souvenirs and gifts, jewelry and candles, clothes, art, and more.

 Enjoy the sunset in Oia

 You can enjoy sunsets from all over the island but this is the famous and one of the most popular Santorini activities – the one that you probably have seen all over Instagram and other travel blogs.
 Pretty much every tourist will flock to Oia for the perfect sunset spot so get there early!

 TIP: Explore alcoves, rooftops, and ruins for secret spots – or even better, rent a villa that is facing west and you’ll have your own private sunset view, perhaps even by your own pool!